Cherokee Nation (1794–1907): Indian Territory

 Oklahoma Territory and Indian Territory, along with No Man's Land (also known as the Oklahoma Panhandle).
 The division of the two territories is shown with a heavy purple line.
 Together, these three areas would become the State of Oklahoma in 1907.

-The Cherokee Nation Capitol Building and Courthouse, Tahlequah, Oklahoma.
-Built in 1869, it functioned as the political center of "The Nation" until 1907, and is the oldest public building standing in Oklahoma.
+The Cherokee National Capitol (completed 1869), Tahlequah, Oklahoma, served as the seat of Cherokee Nation government from 1869 to 1907.

 The Cherokee Nation was divided into nine districts named Canadian, Cooweescoowee, Delaware, Flint, Goingsnake, Illinois, Saline, Sequoyah, and Tahlequah (capital).

 Cherokee capital

 Founded in 1838, Tahlequah was developed as the new capital of a united Cherokee Nation.
 It was named after the historic Great Tellico, an important Cherokee town and cultural center in present-day Tennessee that was one of the largest Cherokee towns ever established.
 The mostly European-American settlement of Tellico Plains later developed at the site.
-Indications of Cherokee influence found in and about Tahlequah.
-For example, street signs appear in both the Cherokee language—in the syllabary alphabet created by Sequoyah (ca. 1767–1843)—and in English.
+Indications of Cherokee influence can be found in and about Tahlequah.
+For example, street signs appear in both the Cherokee language—in the syllabary alphabet created by Sequoyah (c.
+1770–1843)—and in English.

 Cherokee National Capitol

 Designed by architect C. W. Goodlander in the 'late Italianate' style, the Cherokee National Capitol was constructed between 1867 and 1869.
 Originally, it housed the nation's court as well as other offices.
-In 1961, the US Department of Interior designated it a National Historic Landmark.
+In 1961, the U.S. Department of the Interior designated it a National Historic Landmark.

+Economy

+The Cherokee Nation developed a diversified economy in Indian Territory.
+During the period from 1849 to 1860, known as the "Golden Age of the Cherokees," the planter and merchant class prospered alongside traditional subsistence farmers.
+The average Cherokee household enjoyed a standard of living comparable to neighboring settlers in Arkansas, Kansas, and Missouri.

+Salt production was the Nation's first commercial industry.
+As early as 1815, licenses were granted to operate salt works on the Grand River.
+In 1843 the Cherokee government nationalized the salines and leased them to operators including Lewis Ross, brother of Chief John Ross.
+The Nation also regulated a network of ferries and toll roads; by 1870, turnpikes, toll bridges, and ferries covered the full length of the Texas Road.

+The Cherokee Outlet, approximately seven million acres west of the Nation's eastern lands, generated revenue through cattle-grazing leases.
+By 1889 the Cherokee Strip Live Stock Association paid $200,000 annually for grazing rights.
+This income funded schools and government operations.
+In 1890, President Benjamin Harrison closed the Outlet to cattlemen, and the Nation, driven near bankruptcy, ceded the land to the United States.